🏺36 episodes2h 26m totalWorks offline

 31FULL APP4 min

-Rome - Part 31: Cagliostro - The Magician Tried By Rome
+Cagliostro — The Magician Tried by Rome

 Count Cagliostro brought Egyptian Rite Freemasonry to eighteenth-century Europe, then Rome's Inquisition turned him into the last great public magician on trial.